Work your way up the analytics ladder

 - What are the techniques to change words into quantifiable metrics?

-Prerequisites: Data Management and Visual Analytics and Data Programming in R or Data Programming in Python
+Prerequisites: Data Management and Visual Analytics or Data Programming in Python

 - What if my data set is too large to be handled by a single computer?
 Explore new concepts and technologies instead of traditional relational databases.